The YWCA of Genesee County

 My Sister’s Closet Boutique

-Profit for the year was the lowest in its history, totaling just $2,781.
+Profit for the year was $3,012.14.
 All proceeds benefited the Domestic Violence Program and our clients and their children continue to be offered clothing and accessories free of charge.

-We would like to express our deepest appreciation to the amazing women who volunteered with us during 2020.
+We would like to express our deepest appreciation to the amazing people who volunteered with us during 2021.
 We would not have been able to keep the closet open without your devotion and hard work.

 We would also like to thank the community who donated items to the closet and Quota International for working in partnership with us.
 Our mission is to empower women to look and feel their best and that is all possible because of all of you!